Printer Friendly

 autoimmune

-Of or relating to an immune response by the body against one of its own tissues, cells, or molecules.
+Of or relating to an immune response by the body against one of its own cells or tissues.

 Autoimmune